 When I first started offering virtual assistant services like graphic design and website management, I was charging about $25 per hour.

-With some Pinterest experience under my belt after having taken the course Pinterest VA, I started to exclusively offer pin design and Pinterest account management to new clients.
+With some Pinterest experience under my belt after having taken the course Become a Pinterest VA Today!, I started to exclusively offer pin design and Pinterest account management to new clients.

 By specializing, I was able to increase my going rate to around $50 to $75 per hour.